tallstoat/blogsource/content/post/tcp-congestion3.md

 BBR’s fairness to other connections has been a point of discussion for a while.
 Most empirical measurements have shown it to be unfair when competing with traditional loss-based CCAs.
 Experiments have led to the following 2 key observations:

 - In shallow-buffered networks, BBR’s bandwidth probing phase causes buffer overflows and bursty loss for competing flows.
-These bursts can lead to Cubic and Reno flows being starved for bandwidth.
+These bursts can lead to CUBIC and Reno flows being starved for bandwidth.
 This will get fixed in [BBRv2](https://github.com/google/bbr/blob/v2alpha/net/ipv4/tcp_bbr2.c).
-- In residential capacity links (e.g. 10-100Mbps) with deep buffers, conflicting observations are reported on how BBR shares bandwidth with competing Cubic and Reno flows.
-For example, one of the experiments observed a single BBR flow consume almost 40% of link capacity when competing with as many as 16 Cubic flows.
-However early claims were made that BBR was generous to competing Cubic flows.
+- In residential capacity links (e.g. 10-100Mbps) with deep buffers, conflicting observations are reported on how BBR shares bandwidth with competing CUBIC and Reno flows.
+For example, one of the experiments observed a single BBR flow consume almost 40% of link capacity when competing with as many as 16 CUBIC flows.
+However early claims were made that BBR was generous to competing CUBIC flows.
 This is quite confusing.

 Very recently, a new paper has come up with a mathematical model to explain BBR's behavior in competition with loss-based CCAs.
 One of the key findings from this paper is that **while BBR is a rate-based algorithm when running alone, it degrades to window-based transmission when it competes with other flows** :boom:.
 Read the full paper [here](http://www.justinesherry.com/papers/ware-imc2019.pdf).